Sunayana225/mynotes-genai/readme.md

 Beam search generates multiple candidate sequences in parallel, keeping only the top “beam width” sequences at each step.
 It then selects the most likely final sequence from them.

 ## Hallucination

 Hallucination refers to when a model generates content that is syntactically correct and fluent but factually incorrect, irrelevant, or entirely fabricated.

+- Generated text that is non-factual
+- LLMs are trying to generate text which matches human-generated text, whether or not it's true it needs to sound true
+- LLM-generated text is sometimes not factual and can be difficult to spot
+- No known method to eliminate hallucination
+- There are some methods that claim to reduce hallucinations, e.g., retrieval augmentation compared to zero-shot ones

+## Groundedness and Attributability

+**Grounded:** Generated text is grounded in a document if the document supports the text.